-Harbor dredging, as defined in the 10-year Vandenberg Harbor Maintenance Dredge Plan (Dredge Plan), consists of maintenance dredging at the harbor to a minimum depth of -10 feet MLLW, plus a 2-foot overdredge allowance for a maximum depth of -12 feet mean lower low water (MLLW).
+Harbor dredging, as defined in the 10-year Vandenberg Harbor Maintenance Dredge Plan (Dredge Plan), consists of maintenance dredging at the harbor to a minimum depth of -10 feet mean lower low water (MLLW), plus a 2-foot overdredge allowance for a maximum depth of -12 feet MLLW.
 The minimum depth would be necessary to accommodate vessel usage at the harbor throughout the 10-year Dredge Plan period.
 Dredging would occur in the same 3.5-acre subtidal dredge area as previous dredge activities.
 The need for dredging would be dictated by whether or not the equipment transport ships can safely moor in the harbor via bathymetric survey.
 Dredging would not occur during years when launch hardware would not be delivered.
-Based on
+Based on previous dredge activities and achieved production, dredging would occur over an approximately 3- to 5-week period, including mobilization and demobilization.
+Dredging frequency is expected to be approximately once per year, although on occasion additional dredging may be required, depending on vessel delivery schedule, sediment circulation patterns, the extent and intensity of winter storms, sediment loads of the longshore currents, and local conditions.
+Dredging operations in the harbor would be similar to previous events and include the use of a crane-mounted clamshell bucket operated from the dock and barge-mounted operations, as further described in Section 2.1.1 of the PEA.